 Since its founding in 1985, the Oklahoma Midwives Alliance continues to promotes safe midwifery care through Evidence Based Practice and Informed Consent/Refusal processes.
 We value the continuous development of positive collaborative relationships between midwives, a broad health care system and medical providers.
 We desire to grow and support each other, provide professional accountability and advance midwifery in Oklahoma.

 The OMA maintains relevance to current midwives while remaining true to founding principles.
 We promote the health and well-being of individuals in their childbearing years and families through the development and support of the profession of midwives, families, and consumers.

-- Midwifery is the standard of care for all healthy women during the childbearing cycle.
+- Midwifery is the standard of care for healthy low-risk women.

 - Midwives support each other in maintaining and improving the quality of care provided to birthing women and their families.

 - Professional recognition of midwifery as a safe and valid choice for maternity care.

 - Protect birthing options and support the process of informed choice.

 - Lobby and advocate for issues related to midwifery and women’s health care.

 - Support midwives by providing opportunities for continuing education and independent peer review.